Life Insurance for Smokers

 There are three likely life insurance classifications for smokers, and each will involve a different premium structure:

 If you’re a smoker, you’ll certainly want to qualify for the preferred smoker rating.
-This makes a strong case for maintaining good or excellent overall health.
+This makes a strong case for maintaining good health.
 Be sure to eat a balanced diet, get regular exercise, maintain proper body weight, avoid other high-risk activities, and get routine physicals and evaluations as necessary.

 Even if you are a smoker, it may be possible to get lower rates using one or more of the strategies below: